 According to the Drug Abuse Warning Network (DAWN), approximately 397,160 emergency room visits in 2009 were due to the non-medical use of a narcotic pain reliever.

 Support Is Crucial to Recovery

 Joining a local support group like Narcotics Anonymous can be helpful to prevent relapse.
 It also provides the addicted person an outlet for his or her personal, emotional and social problems, which can greatly aid in his or her recovery.
 Top detox and rehab centers also provide one-on-one therapy and counseling, which may involve cognitive behavioral therapy, multidimensional family therapy, contingency management and motivational interviewing.

 A person who is using codeine may exhibit overdose symptoms, especially if he or she is using the drug chronically.
 It is important to determine if the symptoms are due to an allergic reaction, accidental overdose or a result of codeine addiction.
 It is best to consult a drug addiction specialist to learn more about this matter.
-Call 1-800-928-9139 to learn more about codeine overdose symptoms.
+Call 1-888-287-0471 Who Answers? to learn more about codeine overdose symptoms.
 You can also discuss various treatment and recovery options for drug overdose and addiction.